 Pitfalls to Avoid

 As you are planning your introduction of advisory services, it is important that you avoid the following pitfalls:

-Do not pitch the product as an add-on: One approach to business advisory services that has proven ineffective is pitching advisory services as an add-on service.
-This means the advice is an optional service that the client would have to pay up front to receive.
+Do not pitch the product as an add-on: One approach to business advisory services that have proven ineffective is pitching advisory services as an add-on service.
+This means the advice is an optional service that the client would have to pay upfront to receive.

 Don’t go in without a plan: Perhaps the number one misstep in adding these services is to go in without a plan or strategy.
 People who fall in this category forget to make a list of clients and keep it small enough to manage.

 On the opposite end, they may try to run full financial analysis reports on each one of their clients.
 It simply takes too long and is a waste of resources until you know the client is interested in the service.
 It’s better to start by offering them industry data reports or those without much customization instead.

 Remember to keep it simple: Just because your financial analysis software can provide an eight-page in-depth report doesn’t mean your client needs to see the whole thing.
 Too much data can be overwhelming and might discourage your client from asking for the next appointment.
 Instead, copy and paste two or three relevant sections into a document for your client to see.